LoafPickleWW/wen-tools/README.md

 - ~~**Fix UI Display Error for Multimint Asset Holder tool when filters are being used.
 Correct number is not displayed** - 150A~~ - Completed by [Satishccy](https://github.com/satishccy)
 - ~~**Remove the need to claim when using Wen Swap.
 Have transfer execute when TX is signed** - 200A~~ - Completed by [Satishccy](https://github.com/satishccy)
 - **Add send to Asset Inbox (arc59) check box to Simple Send, Simple Airdrop, and Airdrop Tools.
 When a user checks this option, upon compiling of the tx, Algo balance will be checked to make sure sender has enough to cover MBR Requirements.
 Total Algo gas fee to be displayed as well.** - 500A - In progress by Tako
-- **Fix Decimals showing as total supply on wen wallet.
-Also add commas for longer numbers.** - 150A
+- ~~**Fix Decimals showing as total supply on wen wallet.
+Also add commas for longer numbers.** - 150A~~ - Completed by [Satishccy](https://github.com/satishccy)
 - **Add preview functionality to simple mint.
-This is already a feature of simple bulk mint.** - 200A
+This is already a feature of simple bulk mint.** - 200A - In progress by Satish
-- **Redesign Site per attached mockups [here](https://x.com/wendottools/status/1869572452285854164)** - 200A
+- ~~**Redesign Site per attached mockups [here](https://x.com/wendottools/status/1869572452285854164)** - 200A~~ - Completed by [Sandeep](https://github.com/satishccy)
-- **Merge wenswap and wenwallet repos into main repo and create a link to the tools from the homepage** - 200A
+- **Merge wenswap and wenwallet repos into main repo and create a link to the tools from the homepage** - 200A - In progress by Satish
-- **Create a bulk claim tool that when logged in, it shows items in your asset inbox and NFD vault (if applicable) and allows you to select multiple and claim** - 250A
+- **Create a bulk claim tool that when logged in, it shows items in your asset inbox and NFD vault (if applicable) and allows you to select multiple and claim** - 250A - In progress by Satish

 ## License